bochen0909/menu-api-demo/README.md

     $ git clone https://github.com/bochen0909/menu-api-demo.git
     $ cd menu-api-demo
 ```
-All the following commands are assumed to run under `menu-api-demo` folder.
+All of the subsequent commands are expected to be executed within the `menu-api-demo` folder.

 ### Build the image
 ```shell